Assistant Professor of Voice and Lyric Diction

 - DMA, Arizona State University

-Alexis Davis-Hazell joins the UA Voice Faculty in the Fall of 2018.
+Alexis Davis-Hazell joined the UA Voice Faculty in the Fall of 2018.
 The Philadelphia native brought her stage experience to the studio and the classroom in Phoenix, Arizona for fourteen years, serving on the voice faculties at Grand Canyon University and Chandler-Gilbert Community College.
 She has been recognized for her dedication in service to students and awarded for maintaining high rates of student retention in applied voice, class voice, and music humanities courses.

 Dr. Davis-Hazell holds a Bachelor of Music (Hons.) degree in Vocal Performance from Temple University and graduate degrees—a Master of Music degree in Vocal Performance-Pedagogy, and Doctor of Musical Arts degree in Vocal Performance—from Arizona State University.
 Cognate fields of study during her graduate work included vocal acoustics, voice disorders and rehabilitation, and Baroque era historical performance practice.
 Her continuing research is focused on the improvement of curricula for lyric diction pedagogy and Russian art song literature studies tailored to beginning Anglophone singers, based on an innovative application of clinical phonetics and second language acquisition theory.